Home Study in Australia Budget to study in Australia

 * Note: This does not include high cost of delivery courses such as veterinary and medical.
 Please visit institution websites directly to see costs for these courses.

 Australian universities are world-renowned and the fees are very high.
 If you want to go to one of the top universities (Group of 8) the fees are usually around $25,000 per year.
-You will find the school fees that concern you in the “International Student Fees” category.
+You will find the school fees that concern you in the “International Student Fees” category on their websites.

 Student visa costs

-The fee for the Student Visa (Subclass 500) currently stands at $650 (March 2023).
+The fee for the Student Visa (Subclass 500) currently starts from $1600 (July 2024).
 The Department of Home Affairs also has financial requirements you must meet in order to receive a student visa.

 Refer to the step by step Student Visa Subclass 500 application and Document Checklist Tool for details on how to provide the evidence required to cover the costs of your stay.